 So, even if you are running TV commercials, radio ads or even newspaper ads, you will want to make sure your online presence is spotless.

-Even if you have a great TV commercial, if your business looks bad online, with incorrect information or bad reviews, Generation X consumers will see that and turn to a competitor.
+If you have a great TV commercial, but your business looks bad online, with incorrect information or bad reviews, Generation X consumers will see that and turn to a competitor.

 Gen X marketing tip: Make sure your business looks good across the most popular websites and directories.

 Wondering where to start?
 Here are common places Generation X can find your business:

 Here are a few steps to get started cleaning up your online presence:

 Since such a high percentage of Generation X-ers use Facebook, this is the social media platform to use to market to them.
 If your target market consists of members of Generation X, make sure to tailor your posts to them, and don’t forget to target this age group when creating Facebook ads.